aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 # How is keratoconus diagnosed?

-At Innovative Eye Care we use the latest technologies to diagnose the condition at its earliest stages and to monitor any changes in progression.
-It is difficult to make an accurate diagnosis without the use of such equipment, and it also allows our team to manage sub-clinical cases.<sup>12</sup> There are 3 different types of cones present in keratoconus; central nipple cone, low oval cone and globus cone, with the latter being the least common.<sup>13</sup>

 Unfortunately, being a multifactorial disease, onset and progression is extremely variable between different people, and even between different eyes of the same person.
 Keratoconus is very unpredictable and can progress rapidly over a short period of time, before stabilising for months or years, then progressing again.<sup>14</sup>